-We have four research units that further stimulate our research:
+We have three research units that further stimulate our research:

 |Centre for Software Reliability: (CSR)|